Haiyang-W/DSVT/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/embracing-single-stride-3d-object-detector/3d-object-detection-on-waymo-cyclist)](https://paperswithcode.com/sota/3d-object-detection-on-waymo-cyclist?p=embracing-single-stride-3d-object-detector)
 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/embracing-single-stride-3d-object-detector/3d-object-detection-on-waymo-vehicle)](https://paperswithcode.com/sota/3d-object-detection-on-waymo-vehicle?p=embracing-single-stride-3d-object-detector) -->

-This repo is the official implementation of: [DSVT: Dynamic Sparse Voxel Transformer with Rotated Sets](www.google.com) as well as the follow-ups.
+This repo is the official implementation of: [DSVT: Dynamic Sparse Voxel Transformer with Rotated Sets](https://arxiv.org/abs/2301.06051) as well as the follow-ups.
 Our DSVT achieves state-of-the-art performance on large-scale Waymo Open Dataset with real-time inference speed (27Hz).

 <div align="center">
   <img src="assets/Figure2.png" width="500"/>
 </div>

 ## News
-- [23-01-17] DSVT is released on [arXiv](www.google.com).
+- [23-01-18] DSVT is released on [arXiv](https://arxiv.org/abs/2301.06051).

 ## Introduction
-Dynamic Sparse Voxel Transformer is initially described in [arXiv](www.google.com), which is an efficient yet deployment-friendly 3D transformer backbone for outdoor 3D object detection.
+Dynamic Sparse Voxel Transformer is an efficient yet deployment-friendly 3D transformer backbone for outdoor 3D object detection.
 It partitions a series of local regions in each window according to its sparsity and then computes the features of all regions in a fully parallel manner.
 Moreover, to allow the cross-set connection, it designs a rotated set partitioning strategy that alternates between two partitioning configurations in consecutive self-attention layers.

 DSVT achieves state-of-the-art performance on large-scale Waymo one-sweeps 3D object detection (`78.2 mAPH L1` and `72.1 mAPH L2` on one-stage setting) and (`78.9 mAPH L1` and `72.8 mAPH L2` on two-stage setting), surpassing previous models by a large margin.
 Moreover, as for multiple sweeps setting ( `2`, `3`, `4` sweeps settings), our model reaches `74.6 mAPH L2`, `75.0 mAPH L2` and `75.6 mAPH L2` in terms of one-stage framework and `75.1 mAPH L2`, `75.5 mAPH L2` and `76.2 mAPH L2` on two-stage framework, which outperforms the previous best multi-frame methods with a large margin.
 Note that our model is not specifically designed for multi-frame detection, and only takes concatenated point clouds as input.